siffiejoe/prg-buildsh/README.md

     *   `dofile(filename)`

         Runs the given Lua file in an empty environment and passes all return values or errors.
-You can use it to pass data from some external tool to your build scripts.
+You can use it to generate data for your build scripts via some external tool.

     *   `opt_dofile(filename)`